Photoshop Wrinkle Removal

-Removing wrinkles in Photoshop isn’t going to be for all of your clients.
+Removing wrinkles isn’t going to be for all of your clients.
 Grandma may be offended, and grandpa certainly will be.
 After all, they’ve worked hard for those wrinkles!
-But removing wrinkles is great for your younger clients.
+But removing wrinkles is great for your younger clients and there are many Photoshop tips and tricks to try out.
 The example I’ll use today is under 20, yet with her young face, there’s room for improvement.

 Clone What You Can’t Cover

 Next, we have the clone stamp tool.
 This works much like the brush tool, only instead of painting colors it will repaint parts of the canvas.
 Just like the Airbrush tool you can hold down the option key and click to select a sample and run with it.
 We use the clone stamp where it doesn’t make sense to just cover the area.

 For example, where we need textures such as eyebrows we could take a part of another eyebrow and clone it in.
 I was able to trim and even out her eyebrows just with the clone stamp.